ysyk2021/project-performance-measurement-techniques-for-monitoring-and-tracking-progress-to-ensure-project/src/chapter-1-2.md

-Introduction: Overview of Project Performance Measurement
+Overview of Project Performance Measurement
 =========================================================

 Project performance measurement is critical for ensuring project success.
 By monitoring and tracking project progress against established baselines and targets, project managers can identify issues early, make data-driven decisions, ensure that the project stays on track towards achieving its objectives, improve project outcomes, and communicate effectively with stakeholders.